What is revenue?

 Types of revenues

 Total revenue: Total revenue is the total receipts a vendor can procure from selling commodities or services to the customers.
 It can be mentioned as P × Q, which is the cost price of the commodities multiplied by the amount of the commodities sold.
 So, the total revenue (TR) of an enterprise is defined as the market cost price of the commodity (p) multiplied by the enterprise’s output (q).

 TR = p × q

-- Average Revenue : Average revenue is the revenue initiated per unit of production sold.
-It plays a vital role in taking decision of an enterprise’s profit.
-Per unit profit is average (total) cost subtracted by average revenue.
-An enterprise usually solicits to manufacture the amount of output that maximizes profit.
+Average revenue: Average revenue is the revenue initiated per unit of the output sold.
+It plays a vital role in deciding an enterprise’s profit.
+Per unit of the profit is the average (total) cost subtracted by the average revenue.
+An enterprise usually prefers to manufacture the amount of output that maximises profit.